 Rescinding or Denying a Principal Residence Exemption

-In 2003, the Wexford County Treasurer’s office opted-in with the Michigan Department of Treasury and may issue denials for the current year and three immediately preceding years.
-Each year the Wexford County Treasurer’s office, using the records of City and Township Assessors, review the principal residence exemptions in Wexford County.
+The Michigan Department of Treasury may issue denials for the current year and three immediately preceding years.
 For any year that an exemption should have been rescinded and was not, (current year and three immediately preceding), the exemption will be denied.
 A letter of inquiry is sent to the property owner, who has thirty (30) calendar days to respond.
 If the property owner does not meet the criteria for a principal residence exemption, the exemption is denied and the property is billed for the amount of school taxes they would have been charged for the year the exemption was denied.
 They are also levied an interest charge of 1.25 percent per month since the original tax bill due date.

 When a person no longer owns or occupies the property as a principal residence, he or she must file a Request to Rescind Homeowner’s Principal Residence Exemption (PRE), Form 2602,